zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ##### SAF Authentication Provider

-The `SAF Authentication Provider` allows API Gateway to authenticate directly with the z/OS SAF provider installed on the system.
-The user needs SAF account in order to authenticate.
+The `SAF Authentication Provider` allows the API Gateway to authenticate directly with the z/OS SAF provider that is installed on the system.
+The user needs a SAF account to authenticate.

-Use the following property of API Gateway to enable the `SAF Authentication Provider`:
+Use the following property of the API Gateway to enable the `SAF Authentication Provider`:
 ```
 apiml.security.auth.provider: saf
 ```